 “On changing the past – How can you change the past except in fantasy?
 And who can give you what you think the past deprived you of?
 The past is nothing.
 Do not seek to lay the blame for deprivation on it, for the past is gone.
 You cannot really not let go what has already gone.” – Meditations From A Course In Miracles

-I know that I cannot change the trauma from my own past, but I use the lessons that I have learned along the way.
-In the meantime, I write about those emotions that I feel, and when I am done writing about them, I can finally find peace and release them.
+I know that I cannot change the trauma from my own past, but I use the lessons I have learned along the way.
+In the meantime, I write about those emotions I feel, and when I am done writing about them, I can finally find peace and release them.

 I may have finished Meditations From A Course in Miracles, but I still need to spend time in A Course in Miracles.
 I intend to revisit the full course to gain a greater understanding.
 I see how it has enriched Wally’s life, and I would also like to experience that same peace.